My Works

 Clicks to reach "Book a Speaker" from homepage

-Delivered within a 10-week engagement — including a scope expansion mid-project to incorporate three HubDB-powered directory pages originally scoped for Phase 2.
+Delivered within a 10-week engagement — one designer, no engineering team, 30+ pages built end-to-end.
+Scope expanded mid-project to include three HubDB-powered directory pages (Resource Library, Play Organizations, Play Scientists) originally slated for Phase 2, absorbed without a timeline slip.
 Redundant hosting costs eliminated at launch.
-The team can maintain and scale the site independently, with no ongoing developer dependency.
+The team maintains and scales the site independently, no developer required.

 Reflection